Draft – Work in Progress –

 I am interested in studying how the hominids/hominins of Dmanisi are represented, an interest related to the ethnography of paleoanthropological knowledge production and communication, particularly the kind of knowledge that is represented to the general public in English.

 In order to provide a background for discussing the Dmanisi case, I first discuss Lucy.
 The next post will be about Dmanisi.

-Another emphasis of my study is the role of museums in human evolution knowledge production.
+Another emphasis of my study is the role of museums, particularly national museums, in human evolution knowledge production.